All Episodes

 I think there is a multiverse, probability for a multiverse, and that many of the things we're calling ET effects are actually interdimensional effects.

-Another universe and affect us in that way.
+They're able to open and shut doors to another universe and affect us in that way.

-All right, very quickly on Skype.
+All right, very quickly on Skype, you're on the air with Joe McMonacle.

 Hi.